schibsted/problematic/README.md

 really work the problem together, and another is that it can feel like the goal of the interview is just to solve the problem.

-_Problematic_ is an attempt to manage this by dispensing greenfield problems that neither the interviewer nor the candidate has solved before.
+_Problematic_ is an attempt to manage this and level the playing field by dispensing greenfield problems that neither the interviewer nor the candidate has solved before so they can really get an idea of what it's like to work together.